Tarsal Tunnel Syndrome:

 We will try non-invasive measures first, such as rest and icing, pain medications, injections, braces or splints, orthotic supports, or laser therapy.
 Many times these will either remove the pressure from the nerves or dull the pain enough so you can function normally.
 If you are pre-diabetic, we will counsel you on how to change your lifestyle to reverse the processes creating the nerve inflammation in the first place.

 In some cases, however, this type of treatment may not bring the relief you need, and then there is the surgical option.
-Dr. Parker is a Johns Hopkins’ Dellon-trained nerve surgeon and, as a member and past president of the Association of Peripheral Nerve Surgeons, has taught other surgeons to use these techniques.
+Dr. Parker is a Johns Hopkins’ Dellon-trained nerve surgeon and, as a member and past president of the Association of Extremity Nerve Surgeons, has taught hundreds of board certified surgeons; including podiatric, orthopedic, general, plastic surgeons how to use these techniques.
 We will always discuss the issue with your thoroughly before you make a decision to have a procedure done.

 Finding Nerve Pain Help in Houston, TX